Lehi police: Woman arrested after domestic violence stabbing | Gephardt Daily

 The man was transported to an area hospital for treatment, and the woman was transported to the police department.

-Post Miranda, the woman said “the victim had rapedher and she had wanted to hurt him.
+Post Miranda, the woman said “the victim had raped her and she had wanted to hurt him.
 (She) would not give many details regarding the incident,” her affidavit says.

 The woman described the clothing she had been wearing as a pink sweatshirt and flannel pants.
 She was still wearing the pants, her affidavit says, and the shirt was later located, covered in blood, at the crime scene, court documents say.